javitausia/DeliWaves/README.md

 ![mdass](/images/mda/mdass.png)

+The selection of the most dissimilar cases is essential as a hybrid downscaling method is proposed (see the pdf attached).

 ### 3.2 SWAN

 Once the most dissimilar cases have been selected, they are propagated to coastal waters obtaining results as the one shown in a region in the cantabric sea, in the north of Spain:

 ![liencres](/images/swan/liencres.png)

-These propagations are performed running a nummerical model and using the friendly software developed by the [TU Delft](https://www.tudelft.nl/) (Delft University of Technology) which is called [SWAN](http://swanmodel.sourceforge.net/download/download.htm) (Simulating WAves Nearshore).
+These propagations are performed by running a nummerical model, using the friendly software developed by the [TU Delft](https://www.tudelft.nl/) (Delft University of Technology) which is called [SWAN](http://swanmodel.sourceforge.net/download/download.htm) (Simulating WAves Nearshore).
 This software propagates windseas and swells to coast from offshore points as the one required for the development of this entire DeliWaves toolbox.
 The autocontent notebook can be found in:

 - [SWAN](./swan/swan_notebook.ipynb): SWAN explanatory notebook